Nanofus/novel.js/README.md

 #### Settings

-The settings object contains general settings for the game:
+The settings object contains settings for the game.
+All of the settings values should always be defined, unless otherwise stated; see the example game for default values.

 - `debugMode` - True or false.
 If true, the stats list is shown to the player the same way as the inventory.
 - `alwaysShowDisabledChoices` - True or false.
 If true, choices with unmet requirements are always shown.
 - `saveMode` - `text` or `cookie`.
 See [Saving](#saving).
 - `showSaveButtons` - True or false.
 If true, the saving and loading buttons are shown, otherwise they are hidden.
+- `floatPrecision` - How many significant digits printed floats should have, used to prevent JavaScript's handling of floats from causing strange values.
 - `scrollSettings`:
 	- `defaultScrollSpeed` - The default speed (letter interval in ms) at which text scrolls.
 If set to 0, all text appears instantly.
-	- `textSkipEnabled` - If disabled, text can't be skipped.
+	- `textSkipEnabled` - True or false.
+If disabled, text can't be skipped.
-	- `skipWithKeyboard` - If enabled, the player can skip text by pressing space or enter.
+	- `skipWithKeyboard` - True or false.
+If enabled, the player can skip text by pressing space or enter.
 Does not work with `fastScrollWithKeyboard`.
-	- `continueWithKeyboard` - If enabled, the player can choose the default choice (with `name` set to `"Continue"`) by pressing space or enter.
+	- `continueWithKeyboard` - True or false.
+If enabled, the player can choose the default choice (with `name` set to `"Continue"`) by pressing space or enter.
-	- `fastScrollWithKeyboard` - If enabled, the player can make text scroll faster by pressing space or enter.
+	- `fastScrollWithKeyboard` - True or false.
+If enabled, the player can make text scroll faster by pressing space or enter.
 Does not work with `skipWithKeyboard`.
 	- `fastScrollSpeedMultiplier` - The multiplier by which the scrolling speed is multiplied when fast scrolling.
-	- `soundEverySecondTickThreshold` - If scroll speed is smaller than this, sound is played only every second tick.
-	- `soundEveryThirdTickThreshold` - If scroll speed is smaller than this, sound is played only every third tick.
+	- `tickFreqThreshold` - A value that defines how often the scrolling sound plays; if the letter interval is smaller than this, the sound is played on every third character.
+If it is smaller than two times this, it is played on every second character.
+Otherwise, on every character.
 - `soundSettings`:
   - `soundVolume` - A float between 0 and 1.
 The volume of all sound effects.
   - `musicVolume` - A float between 0 and 1.
 The music's volume.